-Bracing for category-3 typhoon Son-Tinh which struck Vietnam’s coast at about 09:00 GMT on 28 October 2012 with 1-minute maximum sustained winds of around 100 knots or 180 km/h, with considerably higher gusts plus torrential downpours (data supplied by the US Navy and Air Force Joint Typhoon Warning Center suggested that the point of landfall would be near N 20° E 106°, only 100 km southeast of Hanoi), learning that it quite suddenly changed its course towards the northeast thus missing Hanoi only by a whisker and celebrating our survival with pint after pint of cool bia hơi (fresh draft beer, VND 5,000.- or US$ 0.25 per glass) in our favourite beer garden located at the southeast corner aka “Bia Hơi Corner” of phố Tạ Hiện and phố Lương Ngọc Quyến.
+Bracing for category-3 typhoon Son-Tinh which strikes Vietnam’s coast at about 09:00 GMT on 28 October 2012 with 1-minute maximum sustained winds of around 100 knots or 180 km/h, with considerably higher gusts plus torrential downpours (data supplied by the US Navy and Air Force Joint Typhoon Warning Center suggested that the point of landfall would be near N 20° E 106°, only 100 km southeast of Hanoi), learning that it quite suddenly changes its course towards the northeast thus missing Hanoi only by a whisker and thereafter celebrating our survival with pint after pint of ice-cold bia hơi (fresh draft beer, VND 5,000.- or US$ 0.25 per glass) in our favourite informal beer garden located at the southeast corner of Phố Tạ Hiện and Phố Lương Ngọc Quyến, aka “Bia Hơi Corner”.

-Pitching camp and delving into the maze-like lanes of the Old Quarter, Hanoi’s historic heart (“...steeped in history, pulsating with life, bubbling with commerce, buzzing with motorbikes and rich in exotic scents...”), with its chaotic Đồng Xuân Market aka Chợ Đồng Xuân where we discovered the best Vietnamese coffee (VND 15,000.- or US$ 0.70) at Cafe Pho +84438284070, a friendly and relaxed island, with wifi, in a stormy sea of used and new clothes, natural and synthetic cosmetics, fake and genuine sunglasses, luxury and cat food, acoustic and electronic musical instruments, quality and junk plumbing supplies, religious offerings and communist propaganda posters, and so on and so forth - you name it!
+Pitching camp and delving into the maze-like lanes of the Old Quarter, Hanoi’s historic heart (“...steeped in history, pulsating with life, bubbling with commerce, buzzing with motorbikes and rich in exotic scents...”), exploring the chaotic Đồng Xuân Market aka Chợ Đồng Xuân where we discovered the best Vietnamese coffee ever (VND 15,000.- or US$ 0.70 per large cup, free wifi) at Cafe Pho +84438284070, a very friendly and relaxed island in a stormy sea of used and new clothes, natural and synthetic cosmetics, fake and genuine sunglasses, luxury and cat food, acoustic and electronic musical instruments, quality and junk plumbing supplies, religious offerings and communist propaganda posters, and so on and so forth - you name it!